uwplse/seguard-resources/code/ml-experiment/ReadMe.txt

 Note that all the code must be run from the directory seguard_resources/code/ml-experiment

+For non mac-os users, generate excutables from https://github.com/snap-stanford/snap/tree/master/examples/node2vec and replace the node2vec executable in the repo

 To use node2vec to turn dot files into vectors, one should use import main from main.py. main accepts a parameter set as described in the blog post.
 One can either define their own parameter set, which has the following parameter set defined: